BAWDESWELL Family Eucharist Ordinary Time, with Baptism

 Hosanna in the highest.

-gave your only Son our Saviour Jesus Christ
+through your Son our Saviour Jesus Christ,

-and grant that, by the power of your Holy Spirit,
+grant that by the power of your Holy Spirit

-we receiving these gifts of your creation, this bread and this wine,
+these gifts of bread and wine

-may be partakers of his most blessed body and blood;
+may be to us his body and his blood;

 who, in the same night that he was betrayed,